 What is rasagiline (Azilect)?

-Rasagiline is used to treat the symptoms of Parkinson's disease.
-Rasagiline is sometimes used with another drug called levodopa.
+Rasagiline is used to treat symptoms of Parkinson's disease (stiffness, tremors, spasms, poor muscle control).
+Rasagiline is sometimes used with another medicine called levodopa.

-Rasagiline may also be used for other purposes not listed in this medication guide.
+Rasagiline may also be used for purposes not listed in this medication guide.

 What are the possible side effects of rasagiline (Azilect)?